anesukuveya16/Shift-planner-employee-service/README.md

 This microservice is part of an **manager scheduling system** in a healthcare facility, focusing on employee operations in the system.

-The **Employee Microservice** focuses on :
+The **Employee Microservice** is responsible for :

-- create and send shift and vacation requests to manager
+- creating and sending shift and vacation requests to manager
-- Approve or reject shift requests sent from by the manager
+- Approving or rejecting shift requests sent by the manager
-- Update schedule after approval from manager
+- Updating schedules after approval from manager
-- Delete schedule
+- Deleting schedules

 It operates **independently** of the Manager Microservice but communicates with it to:

-- To recieve feedbcak or updates from the Manager Microserivice
+- To recieve feedback or updates from the Manager Microserivice
 - Maintain consistency across the services

 ## Tech Stack